|Frédéric Chopin||Fantaisie in F minor, Op. 49||1841|

 About the Artist

-A native of Los Angeles, 25-year old pianist Stephanie Tang is the prizewinner of multiple competitions and has performed as a soloist and chamber musician worldwide.
+A native of Los Angeles, pianist Stephanie Tang is the prizewinner of multiple international competitions and has performed as a soloist and chamber musician worldwide.
 At the age of 12, she performed in Carnegie Hall’s Weill Recital Hall and at sixteen, made her orchestral solo debut with the West Covina Symphony Orchestra.
-She has since then performed solo recitals in Los Angeles, Shenzhen, Shanghai, the Netherlands, Banff, and Gijon.
+She has since then performed solo recitals in Los Angeles, Shenzhen, Shanghai, the Netherlands, Banff, Ottawa, Toronto and Gijon.

-Over the years, Ms. Tang has worked with many prominent artists, including Richard Goode, Marc Durand, Julian Martin, Robert McDonald, Matti Raekallio, Jean-Yves Thibaudet, Menahem Pressler, and Leon Fleisher.
+Stephanie has worked with many prominent artists, including Richard Goode, Robert Levin, Jonathan Biss, Kirill Gerstein, Robert McDonald, Menahem Pressler, and Leon Fleisher.
 An avid chamber musician, she has performed and collaborated with John Adams, Andrés Diaz, Esa-Pekka Salonen, and coached with members of the Ébène, Guarneri, and Tokyo Quartets.
+She is a member of the London-based Paddington Trio, where the ensemble recently won 2nd prize and a special prize for the best interpretation of an Estonian work at the Tallinn 2021 International Piano Chamber Music Competition.

-Previously, she studied with Zhaoyi Dan at the Shenzhen Arts School in China and Ory Shihor at the Colburn Academy.
-Having completed her Bachelor of Music at the Colburn Conservatory of Music and Artist Diploma at the Glenn Gould School in Toronto with John Perry, she is currently a Master of Music candidate at the Yale School of Music with Boris Slutsky.
+Stephanie began her professional studies with Zhaoyi Dan at the Shenzhen Arts School in China.
+She later completed her Bachelor of Music at the Colburn Conservatory of Music and Artist Diploma at the Glenn Gould School in Toronto with John Perry and Master of Music at the Yale School of Music with Peter Serkin and Boris Slutsky.
+She is currently doing post-graduate work at the Guildhall School in London.